 Developing a media outreach strategy sounds daunting at first.
 Don’t let it scare you.
 With this guide, you should be well on your way to building an effective one from scratch.

 Do you need more hands-on help with your media outreach?
-Check out our packages and contact us to develop a strategy for you.
+Check out our packages and contact us to develop a strategy.